The Need for a Business Continuity Plan

 • Applications and data: Objects that are related to the software necessary to enable business operations, as well as the method to provide high availability that is used to implement that software.

-• Processes: Objects that are related to the critical business process necessary to run the business, as well as the IT processes used to ensure smooth operations.
+• Processes: Objects that are related to the critical business processes necessary to run the business, as well as the IT processes used to ensure smooth operations.

-The business continuity plan becomes a source reference at the time of a business continuity event or crisis and the blueprint for strategy and tactics to deal with the event or disaster.
+The business continuity plan becomes a source of reference at the time of a business continuity event or crisis, and the blueprint for strategy and tactics to deal with the event or disaster.

 Communication is key to success

 Communication is key to promoting user awareness.
 If employees don’t know about the plan, how will they be able to react appropriately when every minute counts?
-Although plan distribution and training can be conducted by business unit managers or HR staff, have someone from the top kick-off training and punctuate its significance.
+Although plan distribution and training can be conducted by business unit managers or HR staff, have someone from the top kick off training and emphasize its significance.
 It’ll have a more significant impact on all employees, giving the plan more credibility and urgency.

 Conclusions